DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-15 Meeting Notes.md

 - Allister's model will flash cyan a couple times

 #### Every projectile has a slight AOE to it
-- This is to make it easier to hit enemies with projectiles.
+- This is to make it easier to hit enemies with projectiles, especially in groups.

--
+#### Limit Successive Dodges to 2
+- The player can only perform a max of 2 dodges before a short cooldown is applied.
+- This was to prevent dodge spam

-### Playtesting Feedback
+### Playtesting Feedback?

 ### What Next?
+- I'll go over the playtest notes you guys have sent and will try to address any large issues that have come up